 Marina Abramović doesn’t only stir the pot with her art.
-But rest assured, when the Grandmother of Performance Art stirs, she uses a sledgehammer.
+But rest assured, when the Grandmother of Performance Art stirs, she's capable of wielding a sledgehammer.
 "Art/ist Must Be Beautiful" hits hard enough.
 There was also that time where she responded to the widespread opinion that Performance Artists were nothing but a bunch of drama queens vamping and panhandling for attention.

 In response, she determined to do nothing except stand onstage as a living clay doll to be molded by her audience.
 Before her was a table filled with seventy-two objects: a glass of water, a rose, paint, lipstick, a safety pin, a feather, a hammer, scissors, a gun with one bullet...